halourou/wegonna-project/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Workspace/Projects/Tasks Creation (~2 days)
-I will implement user authentication in Rails based on the practices learned at App Academy.
+I will implement user authentication in Rails.
 By the end of this phase, users will be able to create workspaces, projects, and tasks that are linked to one another in Rails.
-The setup will be similar to the music app we created by the end of this phase.

 [Details][phase-one]